 The Low Vol operations are located in McDowell County, West Virginia, near the communities of Northfork, Keystone, Eckman, Gary, and Welch.
-The Eckman Plant and Dan's Branch Loadout are also located there, as well as the following underground mines: XMV Mine Nos.
+The Eckman Coal Preparation Plant and Dan's Branch Loadout are also located there, as well as the following underground mines: XMV Mine Nos.
 35, 39, and 43.
 XMV Mine No. 32 was sold in 2017, and No. 42 was mined out and closed in 2018.
 The Red Hawk surface mine and Berwind Loadout finished primary reclamation in 2018.
+Nearby surface operations include Easter Ridge, Mill Branch and Blue Eagle, producing coal from the upper portion of the Pocahontas Formation in seams 9-14.